cypress-io/cypress-documentation/content/guides/dashboard/github-integration.md

    - Copy and paste the root URL of your GitHub Enterprise site into the **GitHub Enterprise Server Url** field.

+<DocsImage src="/img/dashboard/github-integration/ghe/ghe-05.png" alt="Collect new app info" ></DocsImage>

+<a id="cypress-github-enterprise-app-installation-process-6"></a>

-7. Click the **Generate a new client secret** button, then copy and paste the generated secret into the **GitHub Enterprise client secret** field on the Dashboard.
+6. Click the **Generate a new client secret** button, then copy and paste the generated secret into the **GitHub Enterprise client secret** field on the Dashboard.

+<DocsImage src="/img/dashboard/github-integration/ghe/ghe-06.png" alt="Generate client secret" ></DocsImage>

+<a id="cypress-github-enterprise-app-installation-process-7"></a>

-8. Scroll to the bottom of the app settings page and click the **Generate a private key** button.
+7. Scroll to the bottom of the app settings page and click the **Generate a private key** button.
 A file will be downloaded to your browser's default downloads location.
 Open the file with a plain text editor, select all text and copy and paste into the **GitHub Enterprise private key** field on the Dashboard.

+<DocsImage src="/img/dashboard/github-integration/ghe/ghe-07.png" alt="Generate private key" ></DocsImage>

+<a id="cypress-github-enterprise-app-installation-process-8"></a>

-9. In the Dashboard, click the **Next Step** button and you will be taken to the GitHub Enterprise app authorization page.
+8. In the Dashboard, click the **Next Step** button and you will be taken to the GitHub Enterprise app authorization page.
 Click the **Authorize \[your app name\]** button.

+<DocsImage src="/img/dashboard/github-integration/ghe/ghe-08.png" alt="Authorize GitHub App" ></DocsImage>

+<a id="cypress-github-enterprise-app-installation-process-9"></a>

-10. On your newly-authorized GitHub App, click the **Install** button.
+9. On your newly-authorized GitHub App, click the **Install** button.

+<DocsImage src="/img/dashboard/github-integration/ghe/ghe-09.png" alt="Install GitHub App" ></DocsImage>

+<a id="cypress-github-enterprise-app-installation-process-10"></a>

-11. Nearly there!
+10. Nearly there!
 On the GitHub App installation page, choose whether you want to install the app against all repos or select specific ones, then click the **Install** button.

+<DocsImage src="/img/dashboard/github-integration/ghe/ghe-10.png" alt="Confirm installation of GitHub App" ></DocsImage>

+<a id="cypress-github-enterprise-app-installation-process-"></a>

-12. Finally you will be returned to the Dashboard.
+11. Finally you will be returned to the Dashboard.
 Congratulations, you have installed the Cypress Dashboard GitHub Enterprise integration!
 Treat yourself to the refreshing beverage of your choice, then continue to the next section.